Definition of Pentameter

 Into the valley of Death

-This is an example of dactyl pentameter that follows a stressed/unstressed/unstressed pattern.
+This is an example of dactyl pentameter, which follows a stressed/unstressed/unstressed pattern.
 It is an elegiac poem, since dactyl pentameter exists mostly in elegies.
-This meter is functioning as a building block and gives a regular rhythm to the poem.
+This meter is functioning as a building block, and gives a regular rhythm to the poem.

 Function of Pentameter

-Pentameter widely governs the individual lines in poems, couplets and verses and provides a structural form to a poem.
+Pentameter widely governs the individual lines in poems, couplets, and verses, and provides a structural form to a poem.
 It also determines the speaking style and rhythm.
-Pentameters also give arrangement to words through the regular use of accents on the syllables, and helps in emphasizing the specific words which a poet wishes to, which is the major reason for variation in the text through stressed/unstressed patterns.
+Pentameters also give arrangement to words through the regular use of accents on the syllables, and helps in emphasizing the specific words which a poet wishes to.
+This is the major reason for variation in the text through stressed/unstressed patterns.